ana-barion/inia/README.md

 ### Project Goals

 This project is a website for Inia Biosciences built using Next.js, a React framework.
 The goal is to create a modern, responsive website that showcases Inia's work and services.
-This project is being developed as part of the CS410 Intro to Software Engineering course, providing hands-on experience with real-world software development practices and teamwork.

 - Create a professional, responsive website for INIA
 - Learn modern web development frameworks and tools
 - Practice collaborative software development using Git